 should be easy to talk with and be OK with you staying with your doodle and watching etc…

 The best shampoos and conditioners are super important…Doodles have sensitive skin.
-I don’t like my dogs blow
+You don’t want to over

 ankles with a bit longer coat.
 It can be fun to give them a whole new look with a little different cut.

-Buy wide tooth combs and open wire brush and the scissors with around tips...
+Buy wide tooth combs and open wire brush and the scissors with round tips...

-full groom cut down to a inch or two or what ever you want.
-Its a fun change and your Labradoodle looks a lot
+For a summer groom cut down to a inch or two or what ever you want.
+Its a fun change and your Labradoodle

-different for a little while.
-It is a good idea in hot summer weather to give them a full short body and legs cut.
+looks a lot different for a little while.
+It is a good idea in hot summer to give them a full short body and legs cut.